AppDaemon/appdaemon/docs/APPGUIDE.rst

 ~~~~~~~~~~~~~~~~

 - Programming using async constructs can seem natural to advanced users who have used it before, and in some cases can provide performance benefits depending on the exact nature of the task.
-- Some external libraries are designed to be used in an async environmant and prior to AppDaemon async support it was not possible to make use of such libraries.
+- Some external libraries are designed to be used in an async environment and prior to AppDaemon async support it was not possible to make use of such libraries.
 - Scheduling heavily concurrent tasks is very easy using async
 - Using ``sleep()`` in async apps is not harmful to the overall performance of AppDaemon as it is in regular sync apps